...

 The third big mistake that I see retirees make is taking an annual distribution that is too large and not sustainable.
 In this example we make a $1,000,000 investment on 01/01/2000 in the Vanguard Balanced Index fund.

 We spend $50,000 (5%) in the first year.
 Then we grow the distribution by 3% inflation every year.
 In the year 2022, we run out of money.
-Spending 5% of your portfolio and adjusting your spending for inflation is very likely to cause you to eventually run out of money.
+In this illustration, the impact of bad timing, retiring before the 2001 recession and sequence of negative returns from 2000, 2001 and 2002 coupled with 5% inflation adjusted spending was more than the portfolio could handle.
+Spending 5% of your portfolio and adjusting your spending for inflation has the potential to cause you to eventually run out of money.
 Five percent retirement spending off of your portfolio is just too much.
 To increase your odds of success, consider spending 4% or less.

 All of these mistakes can be avoided with proper planning and advice!